MarceloZapatta/weather-api/README.md

 ## How to run
 - Is using laravel Sail
 - Copy .env.example .env
+- This project is using OpenWeatherAPI, so insert your key at the .env key `OPEN_WEATHER_API_KEY=`
 - ./vendor/bin/sail up -d
 - ./vendor/bin/sail migrate --seed
+    - This will migrate and run the seeds with two `Test Users`
 ## Features ✨

 - Migrations